-If you are using PHP with Apache 1 or Apache2 from apache.org (not recommended) you need to use the older VC6 versions of PHP compiled with the legacy Visual Studio 6 compiler.
+If you are using PHP as module with Apache builds from apache.org (not recommended) you need to use the older VC6 versions of PHP compiled with the legacy Visual Studio 6 compiler.
 Do NOT use VC9+ versions of PHP with the apache.org binaries.

 With Apache you have to use the Thread Safe (TS) versions of PHP.

-More recent versions of PHP are built with VC9 or VC11 (Visual Studio 2008 and 2012 compiler respectively) and include improvements in performance and stability.
+More recent versions of PHP are built with VC9, VC11 or VC14 (Visual Studio 2008, 2012 or 2015 compiler respectively) and include improvements in performance and stability.

 TS refers to multithread capable builds.
 NTS refers to single thread only builds.
 Use case for TS binaries involves interaction with a multithreaded SAPI and PHP loaded as a module into a web server.
 For NTS binaries the widespread use case is interaction with a web server through the FastCGI protocol, utilizing no multithreading (but also for example CLI).